arnkov/ofxPostGlitch/README.md

-lazy update for ofxPostGlitch to work with openFrameworks programmable renderer
+Lazy update for maxillacult's ofxPostGlitch to work with openFrameworks programmable renderer.
+Some other minor changes to some shaders.